puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### After Upgrading, Nodes Report a "Not a PE Agent" Error

 When doing the first puppet run after upgrading using the "upgrader" script included in PE tarballs, agents are reporting an error: "&lt;node.name&gt; is not a Puppet Enterprise agent."
 This was caused by a bug in the upgrader that has since been fixed.
 If you downloaded a tarball prior to November 28, 2012, simply download the tarball again to get the fixed upgrader.
 If you prefer, you can download the [latest upgrader module](http://forge.puppetlabs.com/adrien/pe_upgrade/0.4.0-rc1) from the Forge.
 Alternatively, you can fix it by changing `/etc/puppetlabs/facter/facts.d/is_pe.txt`  to contain: `is_pe=true`.

-### EC2/Dual-homed Systems Report Incorrect URIs for the Console.

-During installation, the PE installer attempts to automatically determine the URI where the console can be reached.
-On EC2 (and likely all other dual-homed systems), the installer incorrectly selects the internal, non-routable URI.
-Instead, you should manually enter the correct, external facing URI of the system hosting the console.

 ### Answer File Required for Some SMTP servers.

 Any SMTP server that requires authentication, TLS, or runs over any port other than 25 needs to be explicitly added to an answers file.
 See the [advanced configuration page](./console_config.html#allowing-anonymous-console-access) for details.